phubbard/Meltdown/README.md

 * [The Fever REST API](http://feedafever.com/api) is elegant, simple and returns either JSON or XML.
 I can think of no reason to use XML, so JSON it is.
 * The [API widget](https://github.com/phubbard/Meltdown/blob/master/scripts/api-widget.html) is really helpful for poking at the API and responses.
 I'm also using this [graphical http client](http://httpclient.uservoice.com/) as well, which helped me sort out the header needed to get authentication working.
 The scripts directory has a copy of the widget for convenience.
 * Since I'm developing for the Galaxy Nexus and Nexus 7, the current target API is 4.0, but it could probably run on older devices.
 I also develop and test on my Galaxy S3 (Verizon).
-* Icon is commercial from the Icon Factory Renaissance collection. **Please do not re-use it**, you need to buy your own copy!
 * The code from RssReader.java is copyright 2007 by the Android Open Source Project under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) for which I am grateful.
 The ListItem stuff is poorly documented, so that code was a big help.
 I used their ListView and excerpt code nearly verbatim.

 ### License